michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 ### Definition
 - v: relieve from
 ### Family
-rid: riddance, ridded, ridding, rids+;riddance: riddances
+- rid: riddance, ridded, ridding, rids+
+- riddance: riddances
 ### Examples
 - That is why the government wanted to get rid of malaria completely.
 - I started doing yoga twice a week to get rid of headaches.